watem-sedem/rfactor/docs/get-started.rst

 Calculating multiple station/year combinations
 ----------------------------------------------

-When data is available from multiple stations over multiple years in a single DataFrame, the :func:`rfactor.compute_erosivity` function applies the erosivity algorithm on each year/station combination in the input rain DataFrame.
+When data are available from multiple stations over multiple years in a single DataFrame, the :func:`rfactor.compute_erosivity` function applies the erosivity algorithm on each year/station combination in the input rain DataFrame.
 To do so, an additional column with the ``station`` name is required: